dd86k/alicedbg/README.md

 Fully written in D's [BetterC mode](https://dlang.org/spec/betterc.html), and available as a DUB package.

-Applications:
-- alicedbg: Debugger
-- alicedump: Object dumper

-Facilities:
-- Debugger: Exception handling
-- Disassembler: Capstone back-end
-- Object server: Right now, not so much
+It is currently available for Windows, Linux, and FreeBSD.

 Written from scratch for educational purposes.

 ## Warnings

-⚠️ This is a toy project with barely any features ⚠️
+⚠️ This is a toy project with barely any features! ⚠️

 There are currently no stable APIs.
 Every releases pre-1.0 will see frequent changes to the API.